Visual Dialogues | The Book of Kings | Shirin Neshat & Fereydoun Ave | March 2019

 in their live mural painting, they have been engaging the viewers by creating a surreal landscape, bringing a hyper-real image and the otherworldly elements, hidden beneath the surface of reality.

-Hand-cut face patterns, large masks out of carton and wooden sticks are what Helen Spei brings to her workshop.
+Hand-cut face patterns, large masks out of cartons and wooden sticks are what Helen Spei brings to her workshop.

 Karolina Salomea Szwed